gdh-uniandes/gpr20_user_interface/README.md

-# gpr20_user_interface
+# GPR-20: User Interface
 GPR-20 User Interface software utility repository.
+This is the user interface for the GPR-20 software stack.